 Glucose attaches to the hemoglobin protein in the blood, and the amount of this glycated hemoglobin can be measured by a hemoglobin A1C test.
 This provides a good proxy of how much glucose on average was present in your bloodstream over a two to three-month period.

 So what happens when A1C is too high?
-Over time, high A1C levels may lead to impaired fasting glucose, high blood pressure, obesity, and an increased risk of type 2 diabetes and cardiovascular diseases.
+Over time, high hemoglobin A1C levels may lead to impaired fasting glucose, high blood pressure, obesity, and an increased risk of type 2 diabetes and cardiovascular diseases.

 A higher A1C percentage may also indicate a higher risk of diabetes.
 However, there can be several reasons for a spike in blood sugar levels, and it’s a good idea to know what’s causing yours.